geotrev/core-flux/README.md

 fooBar.addToFoo("bop")
 ```

-Now when the `addItem` method is clicked, `dispatch` will tell your store to begin the state update process.
+Now when the `addItem` method is called, `dispatch` will tell your store to begin the state update process.
 Your reducer receives the action type and payload.

 The next step being that your reducer could have a logic branch on the action type called `ADD_FOO_ITEM` which adds the given item to state, then returns the resulting new state.